-Have you ever heard that hard-earned things add value?
-Crystal red shrimp is the best example for this statement.
-Crystal red shrimp is a popular and wonderful species due to the colors and patterns.
+I believe that hard-earned things add value?
+Crystal red shrimp is the best example of this statement.
+Crystal red shrimp is a popular and wonderful species but they are bit hard to rare in home aquariums.
 Do not worry, this article explains how to care for crystal red shrimp in detail.
 In the end, it will not be hard and difficult to rear crystal red shrimp.

-Crystal red shrimp is one of the popular man made species of dwarf shrimp.
+Crystal red shrimp is one of the popular man-made species of dwarf shrimp.
 This species is known by several names.
 Bee shrimp (red) and crystal shrimp are some of them.
-This species scientific name is Cardinal cf. cantonensis.
+This species’ scientific name is Cardinal cf. cantonensis.
 They are white and stripy red in color.
-But this coloration can be varied based on the grade they obtains.
+But this coloration can be varied based on the grade they obtain.

 Are crystal red shrimp hard to care for?